wipfli/ballometer.io/README.md

 I use a standard droplet from digitalocean (1 CPU / 2 GB Memory / 25 GB Disk + 60 GB / FRA1 - Ubuntu 21.04 (LTS) x64).
 We use ssh to access this droplet from a GitHub actions workflow.
 A private key of this droplet is stored in `SSH_PRIVATE_KEY` which is a GitHub repository secret.
 The IP address of the droplet is stored in the `HOST_IP` GitHub secret.
 Store the JWT secret in the `JWT_SECRET` GitHub secret.

+`VOLUME_PATH` holds the path to where the digitalocean volume is mounted, e.g. `/mnt/volume_fra1_02/`.

+`MBTILES_URL` holds the URL from where the openmaptiles data for the maps are downloaded, e.g. `https://data.maptiler.com/download/***/maptiler-osm-2017-07-03-v3.6.1-planet.mbtiles`.

 ## zsh

 ```bash